 - 1 cup Dry milk powder

-- 8 ea.
-Round plastic ball halves for decorating (found in craft supply stores)
+- 8 Round plastic ornament halves for decorating found in craft supply stores

-- For cocoa mix, combine milk powder and next 3 ingredients in a medium size bowl with a whisk.
+- Combine milk powder and next 3 ingredients in a medium size bowl with a whisk.
 Set aside.

-- Melt ¾ of bittersweet chocolate over double boiler until almost completely melted, stirring continually.
-Remove melted chocolate from heat and add remaining chopped chocolate. stir in until chocolate is smooth. set aside while getting plastic cups ready.
+- Melt 9 ounces of the bittersweet chocolate over a double boiler until almost completely melted, stirring continually.
+Remove melted chocolate from heat and add remaining chopped chocolate. stir in until chocolate is smooth.
+Set aside while getting plastic ornaments ready.

-- place plastic cup halves on a sheet pan.
+- Place plastic ornament halves on a sheet pan.

-- Refrigerate all cups for about 15 minutes.
+- Refrigerate all pieces for about 15 minutes.

 - Carefully remove chocolate cups from plastic molds and set aside, being careful not to handle too much.

-- Remove chocolate disks from dixie cups by peeling away paper.
+- Remove chocolate disks from the dixie cups by peeling away the paper.
 Place on sheet pan. refrigerate cups and saucers until ready to assemble.

-- Cut 8 pieces of chocolate covered pretzels with a small serrated knife.
+- Cut 8 chocolate-covered pretzels with a small serrated knife.
 Each piece should look like a handle.

 - Melt white chocolate in a double boiler over low heat until melted, stirring continually.
 Remove from heat and set aside.

-- Place a small amount of remaining melted chocolate in the center of each chocolate saucer.
-Moving quickly, place chocolate cup half open side up on top of saucer, letting the melted chocolate act as glue to fasten them together.
+- Place a small amount of the remaining melted chocolate in the center of each chocolate saucer.
+Moving quickly, place chocolate cup open-side-up on top of the saucer, letting the melted chocolate act as glue to fasten them together.

 - Repeat process with remaining cups and saucers.

-- Dip a chocolate pretzel handle into melted chocolate, then press into side of cup for a few seconds until chocolate firms up.
+- Dip a chocolate pretzel handle into melted chocolate, then press into the side of a cup for a few seconds until chocolate firms up.

 - Repeat process with remaining handles and cups.

 - Spoon 3 tablespoons of cocoa mix into each cup.